 Treatment Guidelines for Type 1 – 2024

-Total number of stem cell infusions will depend on patient needs but will include UC-MSC+ Mesenchymal stem cells, pancreatic progenitor cells, pancreatic islet cells and β-cells of the pancreas (insulin producing beta cells).
-The pancreatic islet cells are cultured from UC-MSC stem cells and essentially looks to regenerate the blood sugar-regulating functions of a healthy pancreas
+The total number of stem cell infusions will depend on patient needs but will include Umbilical cord mesenchymal stem cells (UC-MSC+), pancreatic progenitor cells, pancreatic islet cells, and β-cells of the pancreas (insulin-producing beta cells).
+The pancreatic islet cells are cultured from UC-MSC stem cells and essentially look to regenerate the blood sugar-regulating functions of a healthy pancreas.

 Treating T1DM With Stem Cells

 The cellular treatment for type 1 will require a minimum of 10-14 days in Bangkok.
-The costs for treating Diabetes with MSC+ cells will depend on many factors including current health and the existence of any other underlying medical conditions.
-To better prepare our medical team will need to be review patients’ relevant medical information and recent biochemistry test results.
-Upon approval, a customized treatment plan will be provided that includes all medical related costs including stem cell extractions, expansion and delivery, To learn more about the stem cells for type 1 diabetes using Adult stem cells please contact us today.
+The costs for treating Diabetes with MSC+ cells will depend on many factors, including current health and other underlying medical conditions.
+To provide treatment recommendations, our medical team will need to review patients’ recent medical information and current biochemistry test results.
+Upon completion of therapy evaliuation, a customized treatment plan will be provided that includes all medical related costs including stem cell extractions, expansion and delivery, To learn more about the stem cells for type 1 diabetes using Adult stem cells please contact us today.

 Published Clinical Citations